stjahns/ripple/README.md

                        # that can be handled by other components on the entity

       - type: SpriteRenderer # Renders a sprite.
 Can be used with AnimationController to play a sprite animation
-        texture: PlayerSpriteSheet # Doesn't matter, gets overridden by the animation

       - type: AnimationController
         animation: PlayerWalking